kosamad/the-meadow-project/README.md

 All buttons/links change colour when they are hovered over to imporve the user experience.

+For adding, editing, and deleting functions accessible to superusers, a consistent and recognisable color scheme is employed for buttons.
+Green buttons/text are used for adding and editing functionalities, indicating positive actions.
+Red buttons/text are designated for deleting actions, signaling caution and the potential for irreversible changes.
+This color-coding enhances usability by providing clear visual cues and reducing the risk of accidental operations.

 ### All Users

 <details><summary>base.html and navbar.html</summary>